power-flow-analyzer/PowerFlowAnalyzer/Readme.txt

    a.
 Go to "File -> Set Path..."
    b.
 Click "Add with Subfolders..." and select the folder "<path-to-PowerFlowAnalyzer>/matlab"
    c.
 Click "Add Folder..." and select the folder "<path-to-matpower>"
+      (the location where Matpower is on your system)
    d.
 Click "Save"
    e.
 Close this window via "Close"